BrittanySchutrum/AverageRadialLengthCrossings-Spheroids/README.md

 The ARLC analysis requires scripts `ReadImageJROI.m` and `ROIs2Regions.m` adapted from Dylan Muir in the following fork https://github.com/BrittanySchutrum/ReadImageJROI.

+To quantify an **entire folder of ROIs get a CSV file of the results please use** `ARLCBatchProcess.m`.
+This script will not output the plots included in `AverageRadialLengthCrossings.m`

 Code DOI: 10.5281/zenodo.18880960

 ## Contents